chipsalliance/firrtl-spec/spec.md

 The behavior of constructs which cause indeterminate values is implementation defined with the following constraints.
-* Registers initialization is of a uniform code pattern.
+* Register initialization is done in a consistent way for all registers.
 If code is generated to randomly initialize some registers (or 0 fill them, etc), it should be generated for all registers.
 * All observations of an expression with indeterminate value must see the same value at runtime.
 Multiple readers of a value will see the same runtime value.
 * Indeterminate values are not time-varying.
 Time-aware constructs, such as